-Let me set the scene a little bit: they’re trapped in quarantine in the hospital (as the name of the episode would suggest) and Dr Alex Park‘s son (who has issues with his dad) has just recovered from an asthmatic episode and is now standing by the bed of a pregnant woman.
+Trapped in the quarantine is Dr Alex Park‘s son (who has issues with his dad) who has just recovered from an asthmatic episode and is now standing by the bed of a pregnant woman.
 During a conversation between the two, the pregnant woman said something that perplexed me a little.

-“most kids want their dad there even when its not life and death”
+Most kids want their dad there even when it’s not life and death

-I’ve never experienced that, for either of my parents (I’m from a single parent family).
+I’ve never experienced that, for either of my parents (I’m from a single-parent family).
 There has never been an event in my life, good, bad, terrible, or fantastic that I’ve ever thought “I wish my mum and/or dad were here”.
 I’ve gone so far as to spend Christmas on my own, multiple times, rather than going home to spend it with my mum, simply because nothing drives me to want to.

 I’ve also never felt homesick, and if I really wanted to I could reach out to my dad through my half-sister (she’s still in contact with him, but I have no desire to do so, and I’ve never felt a need to be with someone specific.